Key Takeaways

 Motor Circuit Analyzers

 The electrical health of your machinery is vital.
-Motor circuit analyzers give you a comprehensive view of a motor’s electrical efficiency.
-In addition, they use motors’ electrical components to track potential equipment failure.
+Motor circuit analyzers give you a comprehensive view of the electrical efficiency of a motor’s mechanical components.
+In addition, they use electrical components to track potential equipment failure.

 - Bearing abnormalities